LA Rock n Roll Landmarks You Can Visit Today

 Inside, the acoustics are flawless, the ghosts of sessions past hang in the air, and the house band was none other than the Wrecking Crew — an elite group of session musicians who quietly played on countless hits from the ’60s and ’70s.
 Artists came for the sound, but they stayed for the myth.
 From Pet Sounds to Purple Rain, so much of LA’s musical soul was laid down in these rooms.

 • Sunset Sound: Where the Doors laid down their first two albums.
+After recording in the South of France, The Rolling Stones produced Exile on Main Street here.
 Prince, Zappa, and the Beach Boys all followed.

-• The Record Plant: Think "Hotel California," "Rumours," and "Appetite for Destruction."
+• The Record Plant: "Hotel California," "Rumours," and "Appetite for Destruction."

 • EastWest Studios: From "California Dreaming" to "Thriller," the walls of this place have heard it all.

-Not every landmark is a studio or a stage.
-Some of LA’s most memorable music moments happened in the unlikeliest of places — rooftops, crossroads, and corners that became legendary in a single take.
+Not every rock and roll landmark in Los Angeles is a studio or a stage.
+Some of the city’s most memorable music moments happened in ordinary places — rooftops, street corners and intersections that became landmarks through a single performance, photograph or filmed moment.

 Republic Liquor – U2